ssonkiya/ssonkiya.github.io/_posts/2017-11-30-Making-R-Code-Faster-:-A-Case-Study.md

 The last three steps are fast, but the first three are very long.
 This isn't even including the initial 5 minutes (!) it takes to load the sql table in the first place.
 We're able to refactor and make it faster by realizing a few things:
 1. We don't need the big text columns visit id and browser id
-2. In SQL, we can group by browser id so each row has 1) the number of visis for a browser and 2) the number of visits that converted for that browser.
+2. In SQL, we can group by browser id so each row has 1) the number of visits for a browser and 2) the number of visits that converted for that browser.
 With that, we'll have a smaller table of only two numeric columns.
 3. We can then label each row with 0 or 1 randomly, assigning treatment on the browser level.
 4. Next, we sum up the total visits column and the converted column, grouping by label.
 5. Finally, we run a prop.test